Using Trellis in The Garden

 Categories: Garden Design

 At this time of year, you could be forgiven for having a garden that’s looking a little dull and empty; and we’re still a few months away from having borders full of blooms again.
 So, what can be done to liven an outdoor space up a little bit?
 A new flower perhaps?
 A garden ornament?
 No, that just won’t do; what’s needed is some wooden trellis panels.
 Versatile, attractive and durable; trellis panels are a must have for any garden.

 Perhaps you prefer total privacy in your garden, and although you appreciate the designs of trellis panels, you’ve opted for a new run of standard fencing.
 Why not consider a fence topper then?
 Wooden trellis is perfect for use as a fence topper, adding height without blocking light and softening a stark fence run.
 Click on images for further details.

-Though trellis panels look fantastic by themselves, you can add a finishing touch with climbing plants.
-Climbing plants can be thought of as a Chris Ashton-esque swan dive at the end of the aforementioned mazy run; they will make your trellis panels look that little bit more special.
-There are an incredible range of options to choose from too; traditional roses, colourful honeysuckles, stunning jasmines, and so many more.
+Let's face it, it's what trellis is made for.
+Climbing plants are really the stars of the show; but they couldn't show their full glory without their support - trellis.
+There are an incredible range of climbing plants to choose from too; traditional roses, colourful honeysuckles, stunning jasmines, and so many more.
 Trellis panels and climbing plants are always a winning combination.